Therapeutic Art Classes in West LA

 Therapeutic Art Classes

 Are you or your child looking for relief and healing through creative self-expression?
-MY Education Guru offers sessions in therapeutic and expressive art for students of all ages.
+MY Education Guru offers sessions in therapeutic and expressive art classes for kids and adults of all ages.
 Anyone—no matter their talent or training—can build self-awareness and emotional resilience, cognitive flexibility and focus, and creativity through the physical process of art-making.

-In an expressive art class, the goal isn’t to copy an existing piece or to master a technique, but instead to explore the mental, emotional, and physical processes of creating art.
-In our classroom, students work alongside one another on guided projects designed specifically to spark self-awareness on the part of the artist.
+In an expressive art course, the goal isn’t to copy an existing piece or to master a technique, but instead to explore the mental, emotional, and physical processes of art making.
+In our West Los Angeles art classroom, students work alongside one another on guided projects designed specifically to spark self-awareness on the part of the artist.
 In each session, students can enjoy a safe space to develop creative vision, learn techniques and tools, and create unique art pieces.
 With the direction of an instructor who is a trained and working artist, students engage in reflective practices (e.g. journaling, visualization) to draw out personal insights and motivation for the project.
 Then, through the cathartic physical process of visual art-making (e.g. drawing, painting, and sculpture) students communicate these insights through their art.

-By signing up for a class that encourages regular creative self-expression, you can find an outlet for your creative energy or an opportunity for personal growth.
+By signing up art classes in LA that encourages regular creative self-expression, you can find an outlet for your creative energy or an opportunity for personal growth.
 Through our expressive art-making lessons, you will…

 1 Goldstein, T. R., Lerner, M. D., & Winner, E. (2017).
 The Arts as a Venue for Developmental Science: Realizing a Latent Opportunity.
 Child Development, 88(5), 1505–1512. doi:10.1111/cdev.12884